Noun class: Atlantic–Congo languages

 Atlantic–Congo languages can have ten or more noun classes, defined according to non-sexual criteria.
 Certain nominal classes are reserved for humans.
 The Fula language has about 26 noun classes (the exact number varies slightly by dialect).
-According to Steven Pinker, the Kivunjo language has 16 noun classes including classes for precise locations and for general locales, classes for clusters or pairs of objects and classes for the objects that come in pairs or clusters, and classes for abstract qualities.

 Bantu languages

-According to Carl Meinhof, the Bantu languages have a total of 22 noun classes called nominal classes (this notion was introduced by W. H. J. Bleek).
+According to Carl Meinhof, the Bantu languages have a total of 22 noun classes called nominal classes (this notion was introduced by W. H. I. Bleek).
 While no single language is known to express all of them, most of them have at least 10 noun classes.
-For example, by Meinhof's numbering, Shona has 20 classes, Swahili has 15, Sotho has 18 and Ganda has 17.
+For example, by Meinhof's numbering, Shona has 21 classes, Swahili has 15, Sotho has 18 and Ganda has 17.

 Additionally, there are polyplural noun classes.
 A polyplural noun class is a plural class for more than one singular class.
 For example, Proto-Bantu class 10 contains plurals of class 9 nouns and class 11 nouns, while class 6 contains plurals of class 5 nouns and class 15 nouns.
 Classes 6 and 10 are inherited as polyplural classes by most surviving Bantu languages, but many languages have developed new polyplural classes that are not widely shared by other languages.

 Specialists in Bantu emphasize that there is a clear difference between genders (such as known from Afro-Asiatic and Indo-European) and nominal classes (such as known from Niger–Congo).
 Languages with nominal classes divide nouns formally on the base of hyperonymic meanings.
 The category of nominal class replaces not only the category of gender, but also the categories of number and case.

-Critics of the Meinhof's approach notice that his numbering system of nominal classes counts singular and plural numbers of the same noun as belonging to separate classes.
+Critics of Meinhof's approach notice that his numbering system of nominal classes counts singular and plural numbers of the same noun as belonging to separate classes.
 This seems to them to be inconsistent with the way other languages are traditionally considered, where number is orthogonal to gender (according to the critics, a Meinhof-style analysis would give Ancient Greek 9 genders).
 If one follows broader linguistic tradition and counts singular and plural as belonging to the same class, then Swahili has 8 or 9 noun classes, Sotho has 11 and Ganda has 10.